-4.2.1.6.
+4.2.1.5.
 Refresh database list

-The database management dialog provides the capability to refresh the list of openSF databases available in the MySQL server to which openSF is connected to.
+The database management dialog provides the capability to refresh the list of openSF databases available in the server or folder to which openSF is connected to.
 This functionality identifies among the available databases the ones that are compatible with openSF.
 This capability is applicable in situations as manual migration of openSF database or automatic database upgrade, both occurring typically when upgrading to a more recent version of openSF.

-4.2.1.7.
+4.2.1.6.
 Database maintenance

-Currently, openSF can connect to a local or remote MySQL server.
-If the last database to which openSF was connected is not accessible during openSF initialization, it will try to connect by default to a database allocated in a local MySQL server, named "openSF" with a user named "openSF" with password "openSF".
+Currently, openSF can connect to a local or remote server.
+If the last database to which openSF was connected is not accessible during openSF initialization, openSF will start in a temporary state described in Section 3.6.2 that will allow the user to connect to a valid database.

 The user (or the database server administrator) is responsible to regularly back up, de-fragment, clean and perform similar maintenance operations to guarantee the database integrity.
-Users can execute the following script to perform a manual backup to the openSF database.
+In case of a MySQL or MariaDB database, users can execute the following script to perform a manual backup of the openSF database, which can later be restored using the same utilities: